formerwagie/Waifu-Systemd/README.md

 *Note: The flags I set in the command above are what worked for me on my system.
 You may not need to use the flags, or you may need to use different ones.
 Running "$nativefier --help" will guide you in this process.*

-Once Nativefier completes it's operation, it should have created a folder containing the application.
+Once Nativefier completes its operation, it should have created a folder containing the application.
 You should move that somewhere safe!

 **Step 9: Tell your DE to run your Nativefier application at startup.**
 I cannot help you with this because it's a wildly different process from DE to DE.